APOL1 Genotyping Program

 *Vertex Pharmaceuticals is sponsoring this APOL1 Genotyping Program in collaboration with Labcorp, who will perform APOL1 genotyping and make genetic counseling available for eligible patients at no cost.

 **Eligible patients are those of African ancestry who may self-identify as Black, African American, African, or Afro-Caribbean.
-Patients must have a diagnosis of chronic kidney disease, no history of kidney transplant, not have diabetes and must not be currently being treated with dialysis.
+Patients must have a diagnosis of chronic kidney disease, absence of diabetes and no history of dialysis or kidney transplant.
+This test is available in all US states, except for New York.